 Communicate with your cloud service provider to understand the security measures in place and what roles you have to play.

 The constantly involving technologies in cloud computing have created an extensive gap between demand and supply.
-Choosing the right cloud solution provider with adequate knowledge has become a tough job.
+Choosing the right cloud solution provider with adequate knowledge has become tough.

 In the healthcare ecosystem, workload and patient information can increase overnight.
 Any unprecedented event can cause a sudden increase in patient-related data.
 If your cloud provider can’t match up to your usage needs then it might cause revenue losses and unexpected downtime.
 Therefore, it is important to know the bandwidth of your cloud solution provider.

 Patient data is highly sensitive and has to be protected under regulations such as HIPAA and GDPR.
 Failing to protect patient data can lead to hefty fines.
 Cloud solution providers should provide all the necessary security measures like access control, authentication control, and storage security to protect patient information.

 Usually, organizations have a certain financial assumption about migrating to cloud.
 In that case, after implementation, they might face hidden/unfamiliar costs.

 But these costs arise only when there is an issue with the application or the configuration and when there is a need for further customization.
 Doing a proper assessment of your system’s capability and understanding the future prospects of your business can easily resolve this issue.

 Your solution expert must have the foresight to understand and implement all that you might require in the long term.
 Implementing all the required cloud-related services at the initial stages can cut down unplanned costs.